-If you decide to participate, we will ask you to....
-(Using bullets, in a step-by-step fashion, describe all steps and procedures you will follow, including their purposes, how long each step will take, and any repetitions.).
-This study will take about (Indicate the length of time the subjects will be participating in the study.
-If the study has multiple parts, indicate the expected time of each interval).
+If you decide to participate, you will be asked to (In a step-by-step fashion, describe all steps and procedures you will follow, including their purposes, how long each step will take, and any repetitions.).
+This study will take approximately (indicate the length of time the subjects will be participating in the study.
+If the study has multiple parts, indicate the time expected time of each interval).